Sic enim Deus dilexit mundum ... (Joannes 3:16)

 So we impose good theology over silly legends about scandalous facts to retain the feast.
 This is a problem and this post addresses that problem further, not regarding that particular feast, but regarding the actual triumph of the actual cross.
 Over particularly recent centuries and continuing in this one, our empirically based human view of the world, and consequently the value of its parts, has yielded an astounding harvest of knowledge, which may seem at odds with traditional Christian belief.

 This problem is not new and not unique to our times.
 What is now traditional Scholastic theology was in its time an attempt to reconcile the Faith with the rediscovery of secular learning from the ancients.
-It was hotly contested from within and without, yet, as Aquinas pointed out, if God is the source of all knowledge, ultimately there can be no conflict.
-Centuries later came The Enlightenment, where the dawn of modern knowledge brought about exactly such rejections of Faith, or recastings so rejection would seem to be avoided, especially to the recasters.
+It was hotly contested from within and without the church, yet, as Aquinas pointed out, if God is the source of all knowledge, ultimately there can be no conflict.
+Centuries later came The Enlightenment, where the dawn of modern knowledge brought about exactly such rejections of Faith, or recastings of Faith so it would not seem like rejection, especially to the recasters.
 And now in our "post modern" age here is the same problem once again.

 And I, when I am lifted up from the earth, will draw all people to myself.
 Et ego si exaltatus fuero a terra omnia traham ad me ipsum.
 John 12:32.